 She attended Northeastern University and St. John Fisher College, earning a degree in writing and business management.
 Of all the things she learned in college, the most valuable is that writing well cannot be done in isolation.
 We need to share our work with others in order to make it better.

-Today, Kathleen’s husband and two daughters inspirs her every day.
+Today, Kathleen’s husband and two daughters inspire her every day.
 From the time they were babies, her children have created precious memories that often come in handy when she’s developing a character.
-Her family often reads early drafts of her stories, providing helpful feedback.
+(Shhhh) Her family often reads early drafts of her stories, providing helpful feedback.
 After all, there’s always room for improvement!